 If your cabinet knobs are oil-rubbed bronze, choose a fan with a complementary finish.
 If possible, try to match your ceiling fan style and finish to your home's decor (flooring, paint and furniture colors and style).
 For example, a modern-style fan with a silver motor finish or black fan blades may look out of place in a home with cottage style.

-- Coastal: Fans with natural wood blades and oil-rubbed bronze finishes work well.
+- Coastal: Fans with natural wood-look blades and oil-rubbed bronze, white or matte black finishes work well.
 Tropical-inspired ceiling fans featuring bamboo, rattan blades and leaf-inspired designs complement beach homes and cottage-style houses.

 - Modern: A contemporary style ceiling fan with clean lines and metallic finishes are ideal for this style home.
 Look for fans with a brushed nickel, satin nickel, matte black or chrome finish, as well as fans with a sleek blade design that are right at home in a loft, industrial or mid-century modern space.